Program Merge Conflict Resolution via Neural Transformers: Background: Data-driven Merge

-\citet{deepmerge} introduced the {\it data-driven program merge} problem as a supervised machine learning problem.
-A program merge consists of a 4-tuple of programs $(\mathcal{A}, \mathcal{B}, \mathcal{O}, \mathcal{M})$, where \begin{enumerate} \item The base program $\mathcal{O}$ is the most common ancestor in the version history for programs $\mathcal{A}$ and $\mathcal{B}$, \item \texttt{diff3} produces an unstructured (line-level) conflict when applied to $(\mathcal{A}, \mathcal{B}, \mathcal{O})$, and \item $\mathcal{M}$ is the program with the developer resolution, having no conflicts. \end{enumerate} Given a set of such programs and merges $(\mathcal{A}, \mathcal{B}, \mathcal{O}, \mathcal{M})$, the goal of a data-driven merge is to learn a function, $\mathrm{merge}$, that maximizes the set of examples where $\mathrm{merge}(\mathcal{A}, \mathcal{B}, \mathcal{O}) = \mathcal{M}$.
-Moreover, since a program may have multiple unstructured conflicts $(A_j, B_j, O_j, M_j)$, j=0...N, the data-driven merge considers the different {\it merge tuples} corresponding to the conflicting regions {\it independently}, and poses the learning problem over all the merge tuples present in $(\mathcal{A}, \mathcal{B}, \mathcal{O}, \mathcal{M})$. \citet{deepmerge} also provides an algorithm for extracting the exact resolution regions for each merge tuple and define a dataset that corresponds to {\it non-trivial} resolutions where the developer does not drop one of the changes in the resolution.
+\citet{Dinella2021} also provide an algorithm for extracting the exact resolution regions for each merge tuple and define a dataset that corresponds to {\it non-trivial} resolutions; resolutions where the developer does not drop the changes from one side of the merge.
 Further, they provide a sequence-to-sequence encoder-decoder based architecture, where a bi-directional gated recurrent unit (GRU) is used for encoding the merge inputs comprising of $(A, B, O)$ segments of a merge tuple, and a {\it pointer mechanism} is used to restrict the output to only choose from line segments present in the input.
-Given the restriction on copying only lines from inputs, the dataset defined in the paper did not consider merges where the resolution required token-level interleaving.
-And, lastly, the dataset consists of merge conflicts in a single language, JavaScript.
-In contrast, our paper addresses both of these limitations.
+Their paper suffers from two limitations.
+First, given the restriction on copying only lines from inputs, their dataset did not consider merges where the resolution required token-level interleaving, such as the conflict in Figure~\ref{fig:word1}.
+Second, their dataset consists of merge conflicts in a single language, namely JavaScript.
+Our approach addresses both of these limitations.